 Commercial Pedestrian Accidents

 In some cases, when a commercial vehicle hits a pedestrian, the pedestrian can pursue other parties in addition to the driver.
 For example, if a dispatcher told a driver to “get the load delivered in 10 hours” when the dispatcher knows that the driver actually needs 12 hours due to the hours of service regulations, and the truck driver ends up falling asleep at the wheel because he failed to take the breaks required by the hours-of-service regulations, the courts may find the dispatcher liable for damages.
+Alternatively, a truck maintenance company may share liability if it did not complete the truck maintenance as required.
+These are just examples; your Tappahannock pedestrian accident lawyer can help you identify responsible parties, and help ensure you are compensated by those liable for your injuries.

 Call Our Tappahannock Pedestrian Accident Attorneys Now